Bennys0/AutoClicker-Bot/README.md

       ```
 2. You may run the program on any Integrated Development Environment(IDE) e.g. VSCode or Pycharm
 3. You may adjust the click interval, it changes during the Runtime
 4. Please ensure you stop the program(turn off the Graphical User Interface) before you use the key button **' C'** for others' use rather than toggle auto-clicking on/off
+5. If it's your first time to run the program, please install **pynput** on terminal
+      ```bash
+      pip install pynput
+      ```

 ## Usage Instructions